HasibGits/Assesment-Test/README.md

 # Multiple Videos PiP Web Page

 This repository contains a web page that displays multiple videos and enables Picture-in-Picture (PiP) functionality for each video when they go out of the viewport.
 Users can also play, pause, and mute the videos in PiP mode.
+## kindly refresh the browser if it doesn't work properly
 ## Prerequisites

 - A modern web browser that supports the Picture-in-Picture API (e.g., Chrome, Firefox, Safari).